UniMath/agda-unimath/src/foundation/equality-of-equality-cartesian-product-types.lagda.md

-# Equality of cartesian product types
+# Equality of equality of cartesian product types

 ```agda
 module foundation.equality-of-equality-cartesian-product-types where